ahmbilgili/Linux_Usage_Research_Analysis/README.md

     </tbody>
 </table>
 <h3>Random Forest</h3>
-Accuracy is evaluated via MAE (Mean absolute error)
+Accuracy is evaluated via MAE (Mean absolute error).
+Timestep is ignored to force the model for causality rather than looking at timesteps and memorizing.
 <table>
     <thead>
         <tr>